megrez-general/rnMobTemplate/README.md

 ## This is a boilerplate to get you started client projects which empathises on mobile application using React Native.

 The template provides a guide on the file structure, linting rules, formating, expo functions and libraries used in a typical React Native application.
 If there are additional native functions such as (Bluetooth, etc), do expand on the boilerplate once you clone this template repository.
-If there are any specific libraries you would like to swap out (eg zustand/mobx with redux), approach your tech lead to discuss before doing so and only once the template is cloned in your repository.
+If there are any specific libraries you would like to swap out (eg redux toolkit/mobx with redux), approach your tech lead to discuss before doing so and only once the template is cloned in your repository.
+For more best practices, refer to the readme in Megrez readme page.

 Libraries in this template Currently includes: